 You know the main symptoms of inflammatory bowel diseases.
 But did you know that Crohn’s disease and ulcerative colitis -- both of which are IBDs -- can trigger problems elsewhere in your body?
 They can show up before you even know you have an IBD, or not until years after your diagnosis.

-Many of these issues go away when you get your irritable bowel disease under control.
+Many of these issues go away when you get your inflammatory bowel disease under control.
 That’s because treating the inflammation that goes along with an IBD can help manage it in other parts of your body, too.

 Other conditions are more serious, and you may need extra treatment.
 Your meds might be to blame, or they could crop up because your body can’t absorb nutrients from your foods during a flare-up.

 The type of Crohn's or ulcerative colitis you have can also make you more likely to have problems outside your digestive tract.

 These “extra-intestinal” symptoms, as doctors like to call them, can affect many areas of your body, including your joints, mouth, eyes, skin, liver, gallbladder, kidney, and pancreas.
 Even osteoporosis has been linked to IBDs.
 You can have one of these extra symptoms or several.
-They're more common if your parents or siblings have an irritable bowel disease and have extra-intestinal problems related to IBD.
+They're more common if your parents or siblings have an inflammatory bowel disease and have extra-intestinal problems related to IBD.